 - The patch does not use appropriate data validation and output sanitization, or doesn’t make checks against user roles and capabilities when it should.

-If any of these conditions apply, make sure to explain why the patch can not be accepted in the ticket notes besides just removing the “has-patch” keyword and adding “needs-patch”.
+Make sure you explain why the patch cannot be accepted in the ticket notes, in addition to removing the has-patch keyword and adding needs-patch.
 If, however, the patch looks good on all fronts, then you should explain what aspects of the patch you tested in the ticket notes, and triage the ticket next.

-With both the bug and patch confirmed, the priority of the ticket often still needs to be adjusted in this workflow, and we also need to decide whether the patch should be applied in the next point release, the next major release, or if it should still be delayed farther into the future.
+With both the bug and patch confirmed, the priority of the ticket often still needs to be adjusted in this workflow.
+We also need to decide whether the patch should be applied in the next point release (x.x.x), the next major release (x.x), or if it should still be delayed farther into the future.

 Tickets related to regressions and critical bugs should be immediately set to the highest priority, and assigned to the next point release milestone.
-Regressions are broken features that were working perfectly fine in the latest release or the release of WordPress before that, we take these seriously.
+Regressions are broken features that were working perfectly fine in the latest release or the WordPress release before that, and we take these seriously.
 The same goes for critical bugs which may not be a regression, but still involves an aspect of a major feature being broken for a majority of users.
-This mostly refers to bugs with high exposure such as breaking the public facing side of WordPress, or major breaks in the administration panel.
+This mostly refers to bugs with high exposure, such as breaking the public-facing side of WordPress, or major breaks in the administration panel.
 This should be very rare, and should be used sparingly.

-If the ticket involves patches that fix simple typos, add inline documentation, or fix minor style/appearance issues, consider setting a lower priority.
+Tickets involving patches that fix simple typos, add inline documentation, or fix minor style/appearance issues, should be set to a lower priority.

 All remaining tickets in this workflow should be triaged to the next major release milestone.
 This does not normally apply to all tickets in general, just confirmed defects with quality patches, which is all this workflow deals with.
-If the WordPress development cycle is in the middle of release candidates for the next major release, critical bug fixes should still be assigned to the next release milestone, however, everything else should be moved to the future release milestone, and should also be tagged with the keyword “X.X-early” (where X.X is the next major release after the one with a release candidate out).
-For example, during the 3.6 release candidate phase, confirmed fixes for non-critical bugs should be tagged with the “3.6-early” keyword.
+If the WordPress development cycle is in the middle of release candidates for the next major release, critical bug fixes should still be assigned to the Next Release milestone; however, everything else should be moved to the Future Release milestone, and should also be tagged with the keyword x.x-early (where x.x is the next major release after the one with a release candidate out).
+For example, during the 3.6 release candidate phase, confirmed fixes for non-critical bugs should be tagged with the 3.7-early keyword.